 Taught as a more traditional class with lectures and assignments, ASU online can provide aspiring directors, cinematographers, writers, and even actors with the skills and knowledge needed to succeed in the world of motion picture and TV entertainment.

 Film Riot has a full series of videos on subjects related to filmmaking.
-This one on lighting is an introduction to proper lighting techniques from inexpensive equipment.
-Not everyone can afford all the brand name stuff, but you can get the same results with what you have on hand if you just knew how.
+This one on lighting is an introduction to proper lighting techniques using inexpensive equipment.

-This YouTube channels has tutorials for filmmakers on subjects such as Exposure, Dynamic Range, Depth of Field, Audio Recording, Sound Engineering, and how to properly use credits among the list.
-Many fine tips and guides for beginners and experienced film makers.
+This YouTube channel has tutorials for filmmakers on subjects such as Exposure, Dynamic Range, Depth of Field, Audio Recording, Sound Engineering, and how to properly use credits among the list.

 Also, this channel offers many fine tips and guides for beginners and experienced filmmakers.

 We live in a digital world.
 Digital cameras have become the go-to medium for many photographers and filmmakers.